Little Plum

-Little Plum (full name revealed to be Little Plum Stealing Varmint) is a British humoristic western comics series about a little Native American, originally created by Leo Baxendale and published in the magazine The Beano.
+Little Plum (full name revealed to be Little Plum Stealing Varmint) is a British comedy western comics series about a little Native American, originally created by Leo Baxendale and published in the magazine The Beano.

 Concept

 The eponymous hero and his friends Chiefy, Little Peach, Pimple and Hole-in-um-Head are members of the "Smellyfeet" American Indian tribe, who spend much of their time clashing with their rivals the "Puttyfeet" tribe.
-Other characters include Dr. Kildeer (the tribal medicine-man), Treaclefoot (Plum's faithful horse) and Pudding Bison (a 'marvellous' creature who eats anything – also featuring in spin-off strips Baby Face Finlayson and The Three Bears).
+Other characters include Dr. Kildeer (the tribal medicine man), Treaclefoot (Plum's faithful horse) and Pudding Bison (a 'marvellous' creature who eats anything – also featuring in spin-off strips Baby Face Finlayson and The Three Bears).

 Character history

 Original run (1953–1998)

+Leo Baxendale created Little Plum in 1953 as a puny cartoon character in a dangerous cartoon world.
+It first appeared in issue 586, dated 10 October 1953.
+The comic strip employed a caricature of the English language spoken by American Indians, notably replacing the word "the" with "um".
+Baxendale dreamed him up, claiming he was a mixture of Hiawatha and Dennis the Menace and gave him to the editing team.
+"When I created Little Plum, I started him off as an amalgam of Dennis and Hiawatha, drawn in David Law's style, but after a while I realised this wasn't working," Baxendale recalled in 2010.
+"Fundamentally, it was because David's drawing was very stylistic, particularly the static mouth, which didn't work for what I had in mind.
+Plum had so many different thoughts going through his noddle that he needed constantly-changing expressions: a puny being in a world of vultures with knives and forks.
+Once I'd altered the mouth, we were away.
+It is very often a crux in a strip that you change something and it unleashes the comedy."